Future Cartographic is a community for creative writing and art.

 - publishing zines, pamphlets, books and blogs together

-- coordinating informal writing residencies out of town
+- coordinating informal writing residencies

 The goal is to make this often solitary practice a constructively social and socially engaged one.